La Statue retrouvée: History

 Massine left no record of his choreography, though like Satie's music it would have been simple and dignified to accommodate the upper crust amateur participants.
 Olga Picasso, formerly of the Ballets Russes, was the only professional danseuse in the small ensemble.
 She and the Marquise de Médicis were cast as the searchers and were each given a solo dance.
 The role of the Statue was initially assigned to Marguerite Jacquemaire (the future Countess Marie-Blanche de Polignac), who would also perform as the soprano soloist for the Ludions, but she proved to be more talented as a singer than as a dancer.
 On May 24 - less than a week before the event - Massine replaced her with Daisy Fellowes, niece of the Princesse de Polignac and an heiress to the Singer sewing machine fortune.
 Satie was thrilled with the chic, uninhibited Fellowes, who in the interwar years acquired a considerable reputation as a high society "bad girl".
 "At last!
 I find an interpreter with some initiative", he enthused to Edith de Beaumont, adding that her rehearsals had left him "flabbergasted."
 He quickly composed a new number for her, the march-like Entrée, and revised the concluding Retraite to add a trumpet flourish illustrating the statue's awakening to life.
 Satie's final manuscript suggests the effect the socialite had on him.
 It is simply titled, "Organ: Mme Fellowes."

 Throughout its planning and rehearsal stages the piece was referred to as a Divertissement.
 The title La Statue retrouvée was apparently a last-minute addition to the program.
 Satie never used it, either in his correspondence or on the score itself.
 This would play a role in the music's subsequent decades of obscurity.

 Music

-Satie's slender score - 53 bars in all - is divided into five sections: entrance music, two quests for the lost statue, a duet for its discovery, and exit music.
+Satie's slender score – 53 bars in length – is divided into five sections: entrance music, two quests for the lost statue, a duet for its discovery, and exit music.
 Given its brevity the music for each number was probably repeated in performance.